Westminster College Pick Up 3 Summer 2017 Online FAQ

-Westminster College will provide one free official transcript for all external students at the end of Pick Up 3 Winter 2016 Online.
-The free transcript must be requested by February 1, and students must submit a transcript request form, available on the Westminster website.
+Westminster College will provide one free official transcript for all external students at the end of the online term.
+The free transcript must be requested within two weeks of the end of the term, and students must submit a transcript request form, available on the Westminster website.

-Students should consult their home institution prior to enrolling in Pick Up 3 Winter 2016 Online to determine if the course will transfer.
+Students should consult their home institution prior to enrolling in online classes to determine if the course will transfer.
 Most institutions will accept credit from Westminster, as Westminster is regionally accredited.
 However, the specific course equivalency credit is determined by a student's home institution.

-Cancelled classes will be announced on December 14 and students will be notified via e-mail.
+Cancelled classes will be announced two weeks before the class begins and students will be notified via e-mail.
 Students enrolled in cancelled classes will have the opportunity to add another class.

-Westminster normally requires at least six students enrolled in a Pick Up 3 Winter 2016 Online class in order for it to be offered.
+Westminster normally requires at least six students enrolled in online classes in order for the class to be offered.
 However, many faculty agree to offer classes with fewer than six students.
-If your winter class has fewer than six students enrolled, you will be notified via e-mail on December 14 if the class will be taught.
+If your online class has fewer than six students enrolled, you will be notified via e-mail if the class will be taught.

 The normal limit for online classes is 24.

-Pick Up 3 Winter 2016 Online grades are due from faculty on Tuesday, January 17 at 4:00 p.m.
-Grades will be available on MyWC for students on Wednesday, January 18 at 4:00 p.m.
+Online grades are due from faculty on Tuesday after the term ends.
+Grades will be available on MyWC for students on Wednesday or Thursday after the end of the term.

-Log into MyWC, Click Academics, Got to Grade Report and change term to 2016-17 Winter term.
+Log into MyWC, Click Academics, go to Grade Report and change term to the online term you are enrolled in.

-Westminster College provides the option for external students to enroll in winter classes on a CR/D/F basis.
+Westminster College provides the option for external students to enroll in online classes on a CR/D/F basis.

 Students should consult with their home institution to make certain that the course grade of CR (C- or better) will transfer before electing to take a course CR/D/F.

-Each instructor at Westminster has an individualized syllabus and their own time deadlines within the three-week term.
-All work must be completed by the end of the three-week term, but whether students are given all the work to do at their own leisure, or if the deadlines are spread out over the three weeks is determined by the instructor.
+Each instructor at Westminster has an individualized syllabus and their own time deadlines within the three-week or six-week term.
+All work must be completed by the end of the term, but whether students are given all the work to do at their own leisure, or if the deadlines are spread out over the three weeks or six weeks is determined by the instructor.
 Due dates are cleaerly delineated in the course calendar within the individual syllabus of each class.

-The Moodle online platform will be ready for students to begin logging into the class on the first day of the term; however, many instructors also open up their classes earlier, and they will let students know if Moodle will be ready before December 21st.
+The Moodle online platform will be ready for students to begin logging into the class on the first day of the term; however, many instructors also open up their classes earlier, and they will let students know if Moodle will be ready before the class begins.
 Students may login to their online platform as well as complete work for the class 24 hours a day, 7 days a week for the entire term.

-Individual instructors determine whether classes will be opened in advance of the December 21st launch date (first date of classes).
+Individual instructors determine whether classes will be opened in advance of the first date of classes.
 Students will be notified by their instructor if this is the case.

 Unless the instructor indicates differently, students simply need access to the Internet through a reliable computer and the capability to login to the Moodle platform.
 Students should also be prepared to check email on a daily basis, for notices from the instructor, the Registrar, or other individuals who may need to contact students regarding their online course.

-All classes will be held online for Pick Up 3 Winter 2016 Online.
+All classes will be held online for both the three-week and six-week terms.